Attach to process

-PyCharm makes it possible to attach to a Python process, while running a Python script launched either outside of PyCharm, or inside PyCharm, but NOT in the debug mode.
+PyCharm provides a way to attach the debugger to a Python local process, while running a Python script launched either from your operating system or using the PyCharm terminal, but NOT in the debug mode.
 Note that you cannot attach to a remote process.

 kernel.yama.ptrace_scope = 1to